 - Bearing the loading charges and transportation charges for moving the goods from the warehouse to the port.

-- Delivering the goods onboard on the named ship at the named port of departure, as well as paying the loading charges.
+- Delivering the goods onboard on the named ship at the named port of departure and paying the loading charges.

 - Getting the delivery proof and paying for pre-shipment inspection (if any).